Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

-Since the boundary conditions only hold on the solid walls $y=\pm 1$, each projection of the relation \eqref{eq:bclib} is integrated over rectangular $(2+1)$-dimensional domains $\Omega_k$ of size $H_x\times H_z\times H_t$ constrained to one of the walls.
-Respectively, the weight functions ${\bi w}_j$ are constructed as products of three one-dimensional functions $\tilde{w}_l(s)$ where $s=\bar{x}$, $\bar{z}$, or $\bar{t}$.
-Note that the derivatives of the data with respect to the wall-normal ($y$) coordinate cannot be eliminated using integration by parts in this case; instead, we evaluate them directly using finite differences.
-For all noise levels up to the maximum $\sigma = 50\%$, valid single-term boundary conditions were always identified.
-Specifically, for the normal component, two equivalent relations $P_\perp {\bi u} = P_\perp ({\bi u} \cdot {\bi n}){\bi n} = {\bi u} \cdot {\bi n} = 0$ are identified.
-For the tangential component, $P_\parallel {\bi u} = 0$ is identified.
-These can be combined into the algebraically ``simplest'' boundary condition ${\bi u}=0$, which is the well-known no-slip boundary condition.
+Since the boundary conditions only hold on the solid walls $y=\pm 1$, each projection of the relation \eqref{eq:bclib} is integrated over rectangular $(2+1)$-dimensional domains $\Omega_k$ of size $H_x \times H_z \times H_t$ confined to one of the walls.
+Correspondingly, the weight functions ${\bi w}_j$ are constructed as products of three one-dimensional functions $\tilde{w}(s)$ where $s=\bar{x}$, $\bar{z}$, or $\bar{t}$.
+Note that the derivatives of the data with respect to the wall-normal ($y$) coordinate cannot be eliminated using integration by parts in this case; instead, we evaluate them directly using finite differences, although other alternatives could be used as well.
+For all noise levels up to the maximum of $50\%$, valid single-term boundary conditions were always identified.
+Specifically, for the normal component, the relation ${\bi u} \cdot {\bi n} = 0$ is identified.
+For the tangential component, the relation $P_\parallel {\bi u} = 0$ is identified.
+These can be combined into the algebraically ``simplest'' boundary condition